 Uschi very much enjoys her work today in wildlife and nature photography.
 "Having learned so much about wildlife from Leonard, whom many call a “walking encyclopedia”, I treasure spending many hours with the animals we photograph, while watching and learning more about them."

-A good example of that occurred recently when Lennie and I were sitting in blinds, set up about 20 feet from each other.
+One early morning, Lennie and I were set up in blinds about 20 feet from each other.
 No, no talking there either!
 While we were waiting for ducks to come to the pond, I heard the slightest noise to my far right.
-Glancing over, I spotted a juvenile Red-tailed hawk on the ground, about 30 feet from me.
-Excited to see the unexpected visitor, I slooowly swung my lens over, got him in my viewfinder and started taking pictures.
+Glancing over, I spotted a juvenile red-tailed hawk on the ground, about 30 feet from me.
+Excited to see the unexpected visitor, I slooowly swung my lens over, got it in my viewfinder and started taking pictures.
 The hawk kept looking to the ground and started pecking at something.
 I zoomed in a bit closer to see what he might have caught.
 To my dismay, it was one of the red squirrels that frequent our bird feeder.

-Hours later, when we looked at the pictures, we could see that the red squirrel had been a nursing mommy.
-We only have a few red squirrels here at our property and she probably was the one we had watched two weeks earlier when she was moving her babies, carrying them one by one in her mouth, from a wood pile to a rock den, right close to where the hawk had caught her.
+Hours later, when we checked the images on the screen, we could see that the red squirrel had been a nursing mom.
+We only had a few red squirrels at the property and she probably was the one we had watched two weeks earlier when she was moving her babies, carrying them one by one in her mouth, from a wood pile to a rock den, right close to where the hawk had caught her.

 I’m glad I wasn’t reading a book in the blind.
-I probably would not have paid attention to the slight noise I heard and this story, thankfully with a good ending, would have never been told.
+I probably would not have paid attention to the slight noise I heard.

-Besides photography, Uschi’s job description ranges from: editor, office manager, technician - Leonard says, without her technical skills none of the digital photography would be possible - video editor, animal handler (no spiders) etc., etc.
+Besides photography, Uschi’s job description ranges from: editor, office manager, technician - Leonard says, without her technical skills none of the digital photography would be possible - video editor, animal handler, etc., etc.

 Uschi loves working with animals.
-Over the past years, she has had the fantastic opportunity to raise critters like fawns, a flock of turkeys and a snake, amongst others.
-In her spare time, she loves to roam the woods and fields, in search of photographic subjects.
+Over the years, she has had the fantastic opportunity to raise critters like fawns, a flock of turkeys and a snake, among others.
+In her spare time she loves to search for photographic subjects.